aschiffer186/Maxwell/docs/users_guide.rst

 Using Header Files
 ^^^^^^^^^^^^^^^^^^
-The simplest way to get started with Maxwell is the include the `Maxwell.hpp` header in your source code.
+The simplest way to get started with Maxwell is the include the :code:`Maxwell.hpp` header in your source code.
 This header provides access to all types in Maxwell.
 For convenience, you may wish to add a using declaration for Maxwell as well.